-Guidance Notes when making a Disclosure
+1. Guidance when making a Disclosure (see also Appendix)

 Whilst employees are encouraged to commence the process at Stage 1 by making the Disclosure to their manager, they may commence the process at Stage 2 if appropriate to do so.